 Because these two provincial data protection laws are so similar to PIPEDA, they apply to all processing activities that you may carry out for the two provinces.
 In other words, PIPEDA does not apply in the provinces in those situations.
 If the processing starts flowing into other provinces that don’t have PIPEDA-equivalent laws, PIPEDA applies.

-One way to answer that is to look at some of the key amendments.
+One way to answer these questions is to look at some of the key amendments.
 The other way is to wait for a test case that will come up in the future, where we may get a more definitive answer from authorities applying the provisions to a real life situation.
 One such authority is the newly-established Personal Information Protection Commission (PIPC), Japan’s own version of a supervisory authority for data protection.
 The amendments established the office to start its work on the 1st of January 2016.
-The PIPC has the power to monitor compliance and to enforce the provisions of the PIPA Act.
+The PIPC has the power to monitor compliance and to enforce the provisions of the Japanese PIPA Act.

 Another key area which the amendments have touched on is cross-border transfers of personal information.
-A data controller (whom the PIPA Act refers to as a “personal information handling business controller”) must obtain the consent of a data subject (or principal) before the data controller can give a third party access to that data subject’s personal information.
+A data controller (whom the Japanese PIPA Act refers to as a “personal information handling business operator”) must obtain the consent of a data subject (or principal) before the data controller can give a third party access to that data subject’s personal information.
 Data controllers can only share the personal information with third parties if the sharing will provide great benefits to the data subjects, or the law requires the sharing.
 The data subject can either actively provide the information or can give their written consent, or conclude a written contract with the data controller.
 At all stages, the data controller must ensure that data subject is fully aware of the purpose for which that data controller will process the personal information.

-The amendments have also brought about a clearer meaning of what personal information and sensitive personal information (which it refers to as “special care-required personal information”) Sensitive personal information now includes race, religion and medical history.
+The amendments have also brought about a clearer meaning of what personal information and sensitive personal information (which it refers to as “special care-required personal information”) is.
+Sensitive personal information now includes race, religion and medical history.

 Actions you can take